Skip to content

 ISA, ISO/IEC, NIST, PROV-O, RAiD.

 • ISA-88.
 Batch control.
-Basis for Track A (Method / Practice / Plan / Run).
+Footnote lens on the Procedure group (Method / Practice / Plan / Run).

 • ISA-99 / IEC 62443.
 Industrial cybersecurity.
-Basis for Track C: Zones, Conduits, Policies (trust BC).
+Footnote lens on the Authority group: Zones, Conduits, Policies (trust BC).

 • ISO/IEC 42001 + NIST AI RMF.
 AI governance frameworks.
 Inform Decision and Strategy BCs.